vishleshyst/MyWebpage/content/authors/admin/_index.md

 I am a fifth-year Ph.D. student in Management Science at the Naveen Jindal School of Management,  The University of Texas at Dallas.
 Prior to joining the Ph.D. program, I was a Research Associate at the Indian School of Business.
 I obtained my Masters in Mathematics from Indian Institute of Technology, Kanpur, India.

 I am on the 2019-20 academic job market.
+A copy of my CV can be found [here](cv.pdf).